d12frosted/elpa-mirror/melpa/marcopolo-readme.txt

-Provides a Docker API client for Emacs.
+Provides a Docker HUB API client for Emacs.

 ; Installation: